davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 - A graph is constructed with hard connection if the similarity is higher than the threshold;
 - Clusters are obtained based on the graph and small clusters are discarded;
 - The faces inside the clusters are temporally reordered;
-- The clusters are enumerated based on mean cluster size during data loading.
+- The clusters are enumerated based on mean faces size during data loading.

 ![Clustering algorithm for multi-faces videos](images/clustering_deepfake_global.gif)